 UC Hastings College of the Law subscribes to the Americans with Disabilities Act.
 If you need reasonable accommodations, to attend a campus event, please call the Disabilities Accommodations Hotline at (415) 565-4848 or e-mail your request to DAH@uchastings.edu no later than 72 hours before the event.

 Standards for Timing of Offers and Decisions

-University of California, Hastings College of the Law is a member of the National Association of Law Placement (NALP, www.nalp.org).
+UC Hastings College of the Law is a member of the National Association of Law Placement (“NALP”).
 NALP Principles & Standards are guidelines that set forth an ethical framework for law student recruiting for law schools, legal employers and law students.
 On December 12, 2018, NALP announced the elimination of their prior recruiting timing guidelines.
 The law school is currently reviewing and formulating its recruiting policies in light of these changes.
 In the meantime, the law school requests that employers adhere to the NALP Principles & Standards that were previously in place.
 The text of these Principles and Standards can be found here.

 Job Posting Standards

 UC Hastings College of the Law reserves the right to edit job postings without notice to meet guidelines or to remove inappropriate questions and/or language.
-UC Hastings reserves the right to remove a job posting for any reason and without notice.
+The law school reserves the right to remove a job posting for any reason and without notice.

 Employers are requested to provide timely responses to applicants regarding the receipt of their application materials and their candidacy status.